 After a live birth, a doctor will provide the bargaining unit member with the amount of time they expect them to be unable to work and often will provide a date they expect the individual to be released to return to work.
 Doctors regularly recommend 6-8 weeks, depending on circumstances surrounding the birth.
 Those days can be covered by both the individual’s accumulated sick leave or the sick leave bank.

 If a doctor provides documentation that an individual needs to be out of work for longer, the individual may continue to use their own accumulated sick leave or days from the sick leave bank.
 A bargaining unit member may desire to be home for longer following the birth of a child.
 If an individual wants to stay home for longer, but not for medical reasons, they may.
-A bargaining unit member’s own accumulated sick leave may be used for the purposes of birth, adoption or foster care placement for up to 30 days within 12 months of the child being born (for most women giving birth, those 30 days will occur in the weeks immediately following the birth for medical reasons), and in cases of adoption or foster care placement those days do not need to be consecutive.
+A bargaining unit member’s own accumulated sick leave may be used for the purposes of birth, adoption or foster care placement for up to 30 days within 12 months of the child being born and in cases of adoption or foster care placement those days do not need to be consecutive.
 Individuals may also use FMLA leave for the remaining time, up to a total of 12 weeks per year.
 FMLA begins once the individual is out for a qualifying event and runs concurrently with their paid leave, such as sick leave.
 Once an individual’s own accumulated leave is exhausted, the remaining FMLA leave would be unpaid.
 Individuals may request unpaid Parental Leave (10.2.4) for up to 2 school years.

 My baby was born over an extended break, when does my time off start?